CharlieInRain/docs-site/docs/guides/node/nodetypes.md

 ### What is an Accelerated Node?

 While users can submit transactions and most of the queries via normal, self-run full nodes.<br/>
-Accelerated Node provides more secure and faster lines to access Binance Chain.
+Accelerated Node provides more secure and faster lines to access BNB Beacon Chain.

 Accelerated Node is special infrastructure built around Validator to facilitate accelerated transaction routing and provide richer, faster user interfaces.
 There are always several Accelerated Nodes running